upachler/cogenitor/doc/conversion_rules.md

 #### TODO: Success Responses

 We treat all 1xx, 2xx and 3xx response codes as 'success' responses - because in `Result<T,E>`, `T` is the type used in `Result::Ok(T)`, which respresents success.
 In contrast to this, HTTP only calls the 2xx response code range 'success' - the 1xx and 3xx ranges are called 'informational' and 'redirection'.
 However, all three ranges are treated as 'success' when it comes to the generated result types.
+The 'Default' range is both 'success' and non-successful (it may be returned in either case).

 If there is no informational, success or redirection response defined (no 1xx, 2xx or 3xx codes present), `T` maps to the Rust unit type `()`.